 According to Civil Defence regulations in Saudi Arabia known as the Civil Defence system released by Royal Decree No. M/10 on 05-10-1406, corresponding to 20-01-1986]; firefighting system(s) must be in place providing protection to both people, public and private properties.
 For the purpose of this valuation exercise, we assume all necessary consents are in place for Civil Defence regulations.

-2.11 TENURE/TITLE
+TENURE/TITLE 2.12

-Unless otherwise stated we have assumed the freehold title is free from encumbrances and that Solicitors' local searches and usual enquiries would not reveal the existence of statutory notices or other matters which would materially affect our valuation.
+Unless otherwise stated we have assumed freehold title is free from encumbrances and that Solicitors' local searches and usual enquiries would not reveal the existence of statutory notices or other matters which would materially affect our valuation.

-We are unaware of any rights of way, easements or restrictive covenants which affect the property; however, we would recommend that the solicitors investigate the title in order to ensure this is correct.
+We are unaware of any rights of way, easements or restrictive covenants which affect the property; however, we would recommend that solicitors investigate both the titles in order to ensure everything is correct.